 If you have information that falls under Google’s removal policies, it’s a good idea to reach out to the search engine for help, again under professional counsel.
 However, keep in mind that removing the content from Google is not the same thing as removing it from the Internet: the page will still exist, and the link can still be shared.

-You may also want to look into online defamation laws or Internet Eraser laws that protect certain segments of the population.
+You may also want to look into laws that can help you stop online defamation laws.
 However, keep in mind that a lawsuit or legal action may only serve to draw more attention to the link that you’d like to get rid of, or generate new negative content about the same topic.

 The Internet Never Forgets